-Influencers, also called modifiers, are sensors that can modify zone control.
+Modifiers are sensors that can modify zone control.
 For example, you can use a humidity sensor to modify ventilation and increase ventilation when humidity levels are too high.
-For more information, read Programming modifiers on page 41.
+For more information, read Programming modifiers on page 43.

 To configure inputs